-The policy applies to all Ashbourne College employees – teaching and administrative, full time or contracted staff.
-Ashbourne has introduced this policy to enable any member of staff to report their concerns with confidence:
+This policy applies to all Ashbourne College employees: teaching and administrative, full time, part time and contracted staff.
+Ashbourne has introduced this policy to enable any member of staff to report their concerns with confidence.

-3. This whistleblowing policy is intended to encourage and enable staff to raise any concerns or suspicions without fear of victimisation or recrimination.
-The policy applies to all College employees and is to enable staff to raise concerns with confidence.
+This policy is intended to encourage and enable staff to raise any concerns or suspicions, however small they consider them to be, without fear of victimisation or recrimination.

-4. Ashbourne College welcomes your genuine concerns and is committed to dealing responsibly, openly and professionally in response.
-Without your help we cannot expect to fully protect the interests of the College, its students or staff.
-If something is troubling you, which you think we should know about please use this procedure.
+The College welcomes genuine concerns and is committed to dealing responsibly, openly and professionally in response.
+Without this cooperation the College cannot expect to fully protect the interests of the College, its students and staff.
+If a member of staff has a concern they should follow the procedure in this policy.

 This procedure is designed to deal with disclosure of information by an employee which relates to some danger, fraud or other unlawful or unethical conduct in the workplace.

 All types of wrongdoing are included whether they are acts committed by fellow employees, faults in College procedures or oversights which should be rectified.
 The procedure should be used even in the event that the act or omission causing concern has finished or has not yet started.

 This procedure should not however be used where there is a complaint relating to personal circumstances in the workplace.
 The Grievance Procedure contained in the Staff handbook should be used in such cases.

 Provided that this procedure is used correctly and staff make the disclosure in good faith they will not suffer any detriment as a result of reporting the wrongdoing.
 A failure to follow this procedure may however make the disclosure unreasonable and the protection given to staff by this procedure may be lost.